 One day I heard him in the playroom saying “S-T-O-P. Stop.
 S-T-O-P is stop.”
 Then a pause and he said “G-O. Go.”
 I walked in and found this:

 All the while singing the ABCs.
 Or singing the ABCs backward.
 Or singing the ABCs by letter sounds.
 While signing the ABCs.

 Hyperlexia is commonly associated with Autism.
 There were times I thought there was a possibility Jake could be somewhere on the Autism spectrum.
 Although, really everyone can display some symptoms of any given disorder and not necessarily have that disorder.

 It could also have been that he was two years and 10 months old, was born 8 weeks early, and was maybe a little shy with people he didn’t know.
 You know…because he was TWO.

-Either way – the kid loved his alphabet.
-And even though the song says at the end “Next time won’t you sing with me?” – you better ask him first.
-He usually really doesn’t want you to sing with him.
+Hyperlexia or not – the kid loved his alphabet.
+And even though the song says at the end “Next time won’t you sing with me?” – it was best to ask him first.
+He usually didn’t want you to sing with him.

 This is an update to an article originally written on May 22, 2015, when the boys were 2 years 10 months old.

 More from Brooke and the Boys: